yxqd/luban/docs/installation.rst

  $ pip install luban

-You may need super-user privileges to do that.
+You may need super-user privileges to do this.

 .. note::
    luban 1.0 for now only supports python 3, and does NOT support python 2.